arvindmittursundararajan/aquapulse/README.md

 # 🌊 AquaPulse: Smart Algae Bloom Detection and Prediction 🌱
+# This is built by a **SINGLE person**, who has stayed on the river side during my childhood.
+Seeing a lot of algae on the Kauvery River in India motivated me to do this initiative.
+The technology wasnt there then.
+It is possible today thanks to 5G + IoT + AWS

 ## Overview
 AquaPulse is a next-generation, cloud-native solution for real-time harmful algae bloom (HAB) monitoring, analytics, and citizen engagement.
 It leverages AWS generative AI, IoT, and advanced cloud services to deliver actionable insights, automate response, and empower communities and authorities to drive measurable environmental impact. 🌍💡